-Highlights of Center Activities and Accomplishments, June 1997 - June 2017
+June 1997 - June 2017

-1997 (June) - The Center registered as a non-profit corporation in Georgia and adopted a mission focusing on fact-based conservation of coastal Georgia's resources.
+(June) - The Center registered as a non-profit corporation in Georgia and adopted a mission focusing on fact-based conservation of coastal Georgia's resources.
 We defended public water supplies by successfully opposing a speculative proposal to privatize water as a commodity.
 The Center produced a widely quoted estimate of coastal Georgia jobs in nature-based business.

-1998 - Continuing with coastal water protection, the Center filed legal action against the Army Corps of Engineers for issuing a "letter of permission" that allowed a large offshore gambling ship to use a small-boat marina in a shallow creek.
-The Center challenged the Corps evaluation of the Savannah harbor expansion project (Tier I) because it lacked assessment of the costs and benefits of multi-state, multi-port project trade-offs.
+- Continuing with coastal water protection, the Center filed legal action against the Army Corps of Engineers for issuing a "letter of permission" that allowed a large offshore gambling ship to use a small-boat marina in a shallow creek.
+The Center challenged the Corps evaluation of the Savannah harbor expansion project (Tier I) because it lacked assessment of multi-state, multi-port trade-offs.

-1999 - The Center prepared proposals for establishing Altamaha Riverkeeper, securing grants from The Sapelo Foundation and the Turner Foundation, as well as obtaining the "Riverkeeper" licensed designation from Waterkeeper Alliance.
+- The Center prepared proposals for establishing Altamaha Riverkeeper, securing grants from The Sapelo Foundation and the Turner Foundation, as well as obtaining the "Riverkeeper" licensed designation from Waterkeeper Alliance.
 We continued protecting coastal marsh, shorelines, and vulnerable habitat by commenting on numerous DNR permit applications.

-2000 - The Environmental Protection Agency awarded the Center a multi-year grant for preliminary design of the Coastal Georgia Greenway, administered by the Center, to begin implementing a master plan developed by the Coastal Georgia Land Trust.
+- The Environmental Protection Agency awarded the Center a multi-year grant for preliminary design of the Coastal Georgia Greenway, administered by the Center, to begin implementing a master plan developed by the Coastal Georgia Land Trust.
 Defending the coast against various unwise development projects continued, as Center staff reviewed and commented on a variety of proposals.

-2001 - The Center filed legal action against proposed residential development of marsh hammocks in Chatham County related to a Coastal Marshlands Protection Permit.
+- The Center filed legal action against proposed residential development of marsh hammocks in Chatham County related to a Coastal Marshlands Protection Permit.
 Center staff provided leadership as a member of a Stakeholder Evaluation Group that was formed to analyze impacts of deepening the Savannah harbor, emphasizing cumulative impacts and mitigation cost.